 Thanks for dropping by RossWrites.com.
-Hope you enjoy the stories and find the pr basics useful.
+Hope you enjoy your visit.

 You know, I was a lucky kid.
 Didn’t think so at first.
-Asthma, ear aches, constant colds – I was probably the only nine-year-old whose mom sent him to baseball practice wearing a yellow raincoat and red rubber boots when skies were cloudy and the grass was damp.
-Missed a bit of school, bedridden with but with books.
-I became Huck Finn and Robinson Crusoe rolled into one.
+Asthma, ear aches, constant colds – when skies were cloudy and the grass was damp, I was probably the only nine-year-old whose mom sent him to baseball practice wearing a yellow raincoat and red rubber boots.
+Missed a bit of school, bedridden but with books.
+Suspect that’s where I caught the writing bug.

 In the 5th grade, our teacher divided us into teams to study petroleum.
 My team built a paper-mâché model of a syncline where oil might be found.
 Thus was kindled my interest in geology.
 On family vacations, we drove from our home in Cincinnati to visit Grandpop in Florida.
 The route cut across Kentucky’s thinly bedded fossil laden limestones and the folded ridges of East Tennessee, past the Great Smokies and Stone Mountain, and down over the coastal plain to Anna Maria, a barrier island in the Gulf of Mexico south of Tampa Bay.
 Aside from a few years in New Hampshire’s White Mountains and in the Minnesota’s Driftless Area along the Mississippi, I’ve lived most of my life somewhere along that north-south transit.